Tips on Moving to Boise, ID: Relocation Guide

 It might not seem like it, but Craigslist can be a pretty solid place to find affordable listings for apartments that you won’t see elsewhere.

 Note: This DOES NOT mean you should trust Craigslist implicitly.
-Here’s their own guide on how to recognize potential scammers.
+Here’s their guide on how to recognize potential scammers.

-The rental market in Boise isn’t doing amazingly.
+Let’s just say the rental market in Boise isn’t doing amazingly.

 Essentially, the increase in popularity is hurting the rental market, but you should still be able to find some reasonably priced places.